 »Connect Custom Proxy Integration

-There are also two different levels of compatibility as a sidecar: L4 or L7.
-L4 integration is simpler and adequate to secure all traffic but treats all traffic as TCP so no advanced routing or metrics features can be supported.
-Full L7 support is built on top of L4 support and includes supporting most or all of the L7 traffic routing features in Connect by dynamically configuring routing, retries and more L7 features.
-Currently The built-in proxy only supports L4 while Envoy supports the full L7 feature set.
+Full L7 support is built on top of L4 support.
+An L7 proxy integration supports most or all of the L7 traffic routing features in Connect by dynamically configuring routing, retries, and other L7 features.
+The built-in proxy only supports L4, while Envoy supports the full L7 feature set.

 »Accepting Inbound Connections